saumyamehta17/pixel-slate/source/index.html.md

 ### HTTP REQUEST
 `POST /api/v1/otp/verify`

-##  Update User with address and other details
+##  SignUp or register or Update User with address and other details with or without referral_code
 > Request Format

 ```json